Ballet for Seniors

 Examination

-Regular class attendance 2 classes per week and min 2 x July school holiday rehearsals and 1 x Dress rehearsal
+Regular class attendance of 2 classes per week and Sunday classes in Term 2.
+Plus 2 x April school holiday classes and 1 x Dress rehearsal

 Grade 2